ymehili/AREA/docs/product-requirements-document.md

 #### Story 3.2: AREA Creation Wizard UI (Frontend)
 **As a** user, **I want** a step-by-step interface to guide me through creating an "AREA", **so that** I can easily set up my automation.
 **Acceptance Criteria**
-1. The Flutter application has a "Create AREA" button that launches a wizard-style interface.
+1. The client application (web/mobile) application has a "Create AREA" button that launches a wizard-style interface.
 2.  **Step 1**: The user is shown a list of their connected services and prompted to choose the trigger service (the "Action" service).
 3.  **Step 2**: After selecting a service, the user is shown the list of available `Actions` for that service and selects one.
 4.  **Step 3**: The user is then prompted to choose the target service (the "REAction" service).